a Go.

 What the law requires from your system

-- 05 That you know when there was a breach and whom to notify.
-Without undue delay to the APDP when there is reasonable risk.
+5. 05 That you know when there was a breach and whom to notify.
+Report to the APDP by the most expeditious means available and without undue delay, whenever there is reasonable risk to the rights of data subjects (art.
+14 sexies).

 The law applies to the processing of personal data, not to the size of your company.
 A blog with a comments form already processes personal data.
 A store with a newsletter too.
 Thinking “we are too small for them to audit us” is the most expensive position your company can take.